samjamesobrien/TicTacToe/README.md

 _Tip: Read the javadoc and the tests._

-### 4.1 Implement the BoardUtil.getAllLines(...) method
+### 4.1 Implement the BoardUtil.getAllPossibleLines(...) method
 Run the BoardUtilTest tests, they should fail

-The getAllLines method is not complete, once complete the BoardUtilTest tests will pass.
+The getAllPossibleLines method is not complete, once complete the BoardUtilTest tests will pass.

 ### 4.2 Implement the GameService.evaluateGameState(...) method
 Run the GameServiceTest tests, they should fail